 So from Christmas to Valentine’s Day this mad scientist locked himself in the garage for more testing and tuning.
 All other work went on the back burner.

-Would it be worth the hassle to revisit so many of the tuning formulas?
+Would it be worth the hassle to revisit the tuning formulas this much?

 Bringing the New Changes to the Calculator